 Successful ophthalmic practices are led by effective leaders.

 AAOE’s Ophthalmic Practice Administrators Leadership (OPAL) Program is designed to move you to the next level of your professional growth.
-Work one-on-one with a mentor, develop a unique project and showcase your leadership skills at a special event during AAO 2020.
+Work one-on-one with a mentor, develop a unique project and showcase your leadership skills at a special event during the Academy's annual meeting.

 The Three E’s of Leadership Excellence

 The OPAL program is based on the three E’s of Leadership Excellence: Educate, Engage, Execute.